QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Servicedesk/Service Levels.md

 ##### Key Performance Indicators

-Below you'll find the standards that define the Critical Success Factors.
+Below you will find the standards that define the Critical Success Factors.
 These will be used to measure the quality of the service.

 __Timely responce to new incidents.__